Konstantin8105/Contribution_Guide_RU/README.md

 ### Testing

-You've <a href="code.html">written and tested your code</a>, but before sending code out for review, run all the tests for the whole tree to make sure the changes don't break other packages or programs:
+You've [written and tested your code](code.html), but before sending code out for review, run all the tests for the whole tree to make sure the changes don't break other packages or programs:

 ```